 Scientific study has led us to a much deeper understanding of how the world works-and we still have many, many questions.
 This improved understanding of the physical and biological world has led to many improvements in our way of life, as well as problems resulting from such changes.

-Many careers are possible with a degree in biology, chemistry, or geology.
+Many careers are possible with a degree in biology, chemistry, physics, or mathematics.
 Some of the careers are not even invented yet!
 For example, the development of methods to measure the ratio of stable isotopes (e.g., carbon-12 and carbon-13) created new fields.
 It has enabled biologists to study energy flow in ecosystems, food chemists to identify the geographic sources of various food products, and geologists to understand high-temperature rock-fluid interactions.

 One important trend in science is that many projects that scientists work on are very interdisciplinary in nature.
 You must be able to think about your field as it relates to other scientific fields and know enough about other fields to communicate with specialists in those fields.
 Furthermore, you must be able to work with many different types of people, ranging from scientists to the public.
 USSP will give you experience working with groups and with a diversity of topics and projects.